Pascal Donnadieu

-Pascal Donnadieu (born May 29, 1964) is a French former basketball player, and professional basketball coach, for Nanterre 92.
+Pascal Donnadieu (born 29 May 1964) is a French former basketball player and professional basketball coach.

 Playing career

 Donnadieu ended his basketball playing career in 1991, at age 27.
 He retired due to knee injuries.

 Coaching career

 Clubs

 For years, Donnadieu's club coaching career has been strictly related to the French League club Nanterre 92, of which, he has been the long-time head coach.
+In 2024 he parted ways with the club after 37 seasons as head coach.

 French national team

 Early in 2014, Donnadieu was appointed the head coach of the French Under-23 national team.
 In 2016, he became an assistant coach of the senior men's French national basketball team.